DocsWriting Studio › Change Review: review AI edits

 If the AI wrote straight into your file, you'd have to catch all of this after the fact.
 Change Review flips it: you see what the AI changed before anything lands in your draft, then approve / reject piece by piece.

-Two AI edit modes
+Two ways the AI responds: suggest vs edit

 Entering Change Review